 It found the money we receive for our regulatory work doesn’t cover the costs of doing it, and that some people and companies are paying more for services than they should, some less, and others are not paying at all.

 After public consultation on changes to funding, fees and charges in 2022, recommended changes were approved by government in April 2023.
-Changes to regulations have now been approved and will come into effect from 1 October 2023.
-These changes will make sure Waka Kotahi is properly resourced to regulate the land transport system.
+Changes to regulations came into effect on 1 October 2023.
+These changes ensure Waka Kotahi is properly resourced to regulate the land transport system.

 Better regulation means better safety on our roads.